FROM THE "PIT BOSS" AND LCDR DETAILER

-All O-4 and below detailing is done "in the pit" by three detailers.
+All O-4 and below detailing is done in the Supply Corps detailing "pit" by four detailers.
 Each detailer is assigned the responsibility of a specific pay grade and billet type to detail, though we work closely together as each detail tends to affect what is being worked at another desk.
-Our goal is to find the tour that best matches your professional needs and personal desires to the needs of the Navy.
+Our goal is to match officers with the billets that best align with Supply Corps community milestones, balancing your professional needs and personal desires to the needs of the Navy.

 HOW AND WHEN TO CONTACT YOUR DETAILER